vaspap1790/Xchange-1/README.md

 _DataBase Configuration_

-Create a database
-Run the initialisation script that is on 'sql/db_script.sql' file on the SQl Command window of your database in phpMyAdmin This script will also enter some dummy data
+Create a database called 'xchangedb' in your phpMyAdmin Run the initialisation script that is on 'sql/db_script.sql' file on the SQl Command window of your database in phpMyAdmin This script will also enter some dummy data
 If you don't want dummy data you can run 'sql/db_script_no_dummy_data.sql'

 In 'xampp/htdocs/Xchange/includes/db.php file
-put your parameters for username,password, database name and host(host and port that your db server is running - default for XAMPP is 127.0.0.1:3306) which you can configure in 'my.ini' file.
+put your parameters for username,password, database(if you have different name) name and host(host and port that your db server is running - default for XAMPP is 127.0.0.1:3306) which you can configure in 'my.ini' file.
 You can access 'my.ini' file by pressing 'Config' in MySQL